How farm and forest work together

 DOWNLOAD THE HANDBOOK

-Our free handbook was written by leading researchers and practitioners with decades of experience in agroforestry.
-This book will help you assess the potential business benefits for your farm or client, and to understand the possible benefits for the wider environment.
+Our free handbook was written by leading agroforestry researchers and practitioners, to help you assess the business and wider environmental benefits for your farm or client.